GoogleCloudPlatform/SourceXCloud/README.md

 ============================================================================

 SourceXCloud is an experimental pluggable framework for deploying directly from any source environment to any target cloud environment.
+This is alpha-quality code, expect difficulties.

 This code is provided as a demonstration of a concept, not as production-ready code.
 We will accept patches, and it may receive development attention if